UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 To be able to control the Dynamixel motors via ROS, the OpenCR card need to be converted in a USB to Serial device that will make the bridge between the ROS server (on Linux) and the motors connected with the OpenCR card.

 After Arduino IDE is run, click File → Preferences in the top menu of the IDE.
-When the Preferences window appears, copy and paste the following link to the Additional Boards Manager URLs textbox.
+When the Preferences window appears, copy and paste the following link to the Additional Boards Manager URLs text box.

 ```bash
 https://raw.githubusercontent.com/ROBOTIS-GIT/OpenCR/master/arduino/opencr_release/package_opencr_index.json
 ```

 Then, click Tools → Board → Boards Manager.
-Type OpenCR into the textbox to find the OpenCR by ROBOTIS package.
+Type OpenCR into the text box to find the OpenCR by ROBOTIS package.
 When you find it, click Install.
 After the installation, “INSTALLED” will appear on your screen.
 See if the OpenCR Board is now on the list of Tools → Board.
 Click this to import the OpenCR Board source.

 ## Code upload